-Amaia Arana is a bilingual [Spanish/English] actor, writer, artist citizen, living in Brooklyn getting her MFA from NYU's Graduate Acting Program.
+Amaia Arana is a bilingual [Spanish/English] actor, writer, artist citizen, living in Brooklyn who recently graduated from NYU Tisch's Graduate Acting Program.

 Amaia fell in love with storytelling through reading and exploring her wild imagination as a child.
 She grew up, fell in love with Shakespeare and followed him across the pond to BADA and landed back in Savannah, GA where she got her BFA in Acting from SCAD.
 She is a four time company member at the Shakespeare Theatre of New Jersey and her screen work has been featured in the Cannes Film Festival Short Film Corner and Art Basel Miami.